Thanasis Bebis: Style of play

 He was short, slender, incredibly active, he usually dribbled with his head held high, he was usually referred to as a classic "number 10".
 Initially, he played as an attacking midfielder, but as the years went by, he became a central midfielder.
 He was a football genius in that his playing style is reminiscent of players like Raymond Kopa and Lionel Messi.
 His control and pass were smart, he controlled the rhythm of the game, while his most spectacular skill was daft dribbles or "tunnels" to the opponents.
 The most important disadvantage was of course, the headers, in contrast to his scoring skills despite not being a pure striker.
 When Bebis was running, a still tuft stood out as an extension of the back of his head, a trademark of his outward appearance, in combination of course with the little boy.
 He generally liked to dodge opponents with dribbles and tricks, he was cunning and sloppy whenever he needed to be, but in some cases he was vindictive.
 Bebis used to say about his famous dribbles: "Even before the opponent gets too close to me, I have made sure that I will kick the ball in the opposite direction from what I am thinking.
 So the other one is tricked, moves sideways and the dribbling starts.
 The opponent is not that stupid.
 He quickly finds his composure and tries to block my way.
 But I trick him again, passing the ball under my feet, pushing it sideways with the inside of my left foot.
 Immediately after, I turn my body sideways, forcing the opponent to either lose his balance, or try to tackle me, which, I always anticipate and always avoid.
 The decisive point of the dribble: the opponent must be so fooled that… he is looking for the ball behind me.
 Whenever I do that, my dribble is considered successful."
 His playing skills were praised by friends and "enemies".
 His nickname, "Pinocchio" probably came from the Greek Cypriot poet and journalist Pavlos Krinaios.

-Coaching career
+Managerial career

 After his playing days were over Bebis returned as a coach to Olympiacos for 4 occasions, as a caretaker manager.
 Specifically, from 10 May to 15 June 1969 he managed 6 victories, from 3 May to 17 February 1980 he recorded 1 win and 2 draws which included a lost cup final.
 On 27 November 1983 the victory came with 5-0 against Egaleo, while from 18 March to 6 May 1984 he achieved 5 wins and 1 draw.
 Finally, Bebis recorded 3 wins and 2 draws from 5 May to 16 June 1985, completing his spell with a total of 16 wins, 5 draws and no defeats.
-In addition, he worked as a coach in Vyzas Megaron in the seasons 1968-69, 1969-70 and in Korinthos for 2 matches of the 1987-88 season.
+In addition, he worked as a coach in Vyzas Megara in the seasons 1968–69, 1969–70 and in Korinthos for 2 matches of the 1987–88 season.